OpenEvalProject/evals/manuscripts/elife-47612/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/47612/elife-47612-fig3-v2.jpg)

 **Figure 3.:** Relative fitness (average ± SEM) of 10 evolved clones from the evolutionary rescue experiment compared to the ancestor and their MICs (mg/L) to CIP.
 Fitness was measured in both planktonic (squares) and biofilm (circles) conditions.
 MICs were estimated in planktonic conditions.
-Black dot represents the ancestral clone. *Denotes the clone with gyrA and parC mutations.10.7554/eLife.47612.014Figure 3—source data 1.
+Black dot represents the ancestral clone. *Denotes the clone with gyrA and parC mutations.

-## Evolutionary interactions with other antibiotics
+### Evolutionary interactions with other antibiotics

 When a bacterium acquires resistance to one antibiotic, the mechanism of resistance can also confer resistance to other antibiotics (cross-resistance) or increase the susceptibility to other antibiotics (collateral sensitivity) (Pál et al., 2015).
 We tested the MIC of the evolved populations to 23 different antibiotics in planktonic conditions and reported quantitative changes in susceptibility by two-fold dilution, but not necessarily clinical breakpoints in resistance.
 Changes in susceptibilities were observed in 13 antibiotics that depended upon the growth mode of prior selection (Figure 4).
 For example, planktonic-evolved populations exhibited cross resistance to cefpodoxime and ceftazidime, but biofilm-evolved populations evolved collateral sensitivity to these cephalosporins.
 Cross-resistance was associated genetically with adeN, adeS, gyrA or pgpB mutations, and collateral sensitivity was associated with adeL mutations.
 Selection in these environments evidently favors the activation of different efflux pumps or modified targets that have different pleiotropic consequences for multidrug resistance (Podnecky et al., 2018).